Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Seattle held Miami’s tailbacks to 47 yards on 15 carries, and it felt like there was just enough pressure on Ryan Fitzpatrick to make his life uncomfortable enough to throw two picks and what should have been another one or two more.

+All six of the Seahawks’ quarterback hits came from linemen as Seattle relied on more of a four-player rush than anytime this season.

-Anthony Rush, who began the year on the practice squad after being waived by the Eagles, just continues to be a revelation.
+Anthony Rush, who began the year on the practice squad after being waived by the Eagles, just continues to be a revelation and teamed with Bryan Mone for a sack among three total tackles.

 Rookie Alton Robinson continues to show flashes, coming up with a solo tackle on a third-and-three run when Miami was at the Seattle 9 midway through the fourth quarter.